frankshearar/Home/NuGetizer-Core-Features.md

 The package project targets consumes the same targets as regular projects.
 Package projects will also define `Build`, `Clean` and `Rebuild` targets for compatibility with the solution-level targets, however these will be empty.

-The only items supported by the package project targets will be `PackageReference`, `PackageFile` and `ProjectReference`.
+The only items supported by the package project targets are `PackageReference`, `PackageFile` and `ProjectReference`.

-> NOTE; we support project.json and packages.config to define package references too.
-This allows us to reuse the
-> NuGet package manager without changes.
+> NOTE: `Content` files inference is also support like in regular libraries.

 `PackageReference`and `PackageFile` allow using package projects to create nupkgs with full control over content and dependencies.